jnz/PyRocketCraft/README.md

 -------------

-Control and land a rocket via deep learning or non-linear model predictive control (NMPC) in a 3D physics environment (using the pybullet engine and the acados MPC library).
+Control and land a rocket via deep learning or non-linear model predictive control (NMPC) in a 3D physics environment (using the pybullet engine).
+The non-linear MPC controller is using the acados library.
+The neural network parts are using pytorch.

 ![LOGO](img/pyrocketcraft.png)